TheDeveloperCapsule/We/README.md

 <details open>
 <summary>Introduction of the members at this organization.</summary>
 <br>
-Please introduce yourself with a pull request at this repository 🚀
+Please introduce yourself with a issue at this repository 🚀
 </details>

 <hr>